owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 Let's look at what's going on here.
-In the `InStillState` branch it uses the value `minEqualTimeForStill`, instead of always using the passed in `minStillSegmentTime`.
+In the `InStillState` branch it uses the value `minEqualTimeForStill`, instead of always using the `minStillSegmentTime` argument.
 This is likely a residue from some refactoring where I meant to make the value a parameter instead of having it hard-coded in the definition.